highcharts/highcharts/docs/getting-started/how-to-create-custom-highcharts-packages.md

 Create a custom master file
 ---------------------------

-Go in your editor to the unpacked folder `highcharts-master/ts/masters/` and create a new file, named for example `custom.src.ts`.
+In your editor, go to the unpacked folder `highcharts-master/ts/masters/` and create a new file, named for example `custom.src.ts`.
 In this example we want a basic line chart.
 To achieve this we will need a setup that lists all the needed ES modules like this: